-Sofitel Tahiti Ia Ora Beach Resort Tahiti – First-rate pool and tropical gardens, but inferior beach and a little isolated.
+Sofitel Tahiti Ia Ora Beach Resort – First-rate pool and tropical gardens, but a tad isolated.

-Serenely set way back from the main road, this resort is instantly underwhelming – probably because during mid-2018, all the above-water bungalows were being completely renovated or rebuilt.
-So, at the time, only rooms were available in the blocks with curved tipped roofs and an unappealing crimson hue.
-All face the sea, but those without a balcony would only catch possible glimpses of the ocean because of the distance and lofty palms.
-The beach is small and unremarkable, but the lagoon-style pool with rocky ‘islands’ and sandy ‘shores’ is divine, and the gardens and ponds are extensive.
-Other attractions are as expected – e.g. a seaside café and water sports centre – but the outdoor ping-pong tables seem a token effort at pleasing families.
+Serenely set way back from the main road, this resort is instantly likable.
+All the over-water bungalows have been completely renovated or rebuilt recently.
+Rooms are located in the blocks with curved tipped roofs and a crimson hue.
+All face the sea, but those without balconies would only catch possible glimpses of the ocean because of the distance and lofty palms.
+The beach is small, but the lagoon-style pool with rocky ‘islands’ and sandy ‘shores’ is divine, and the gardens and ponds are extensive.
+Other attractions include a seaside café, water sports center, and a few outdoor ping-pong tables.

 Sofitel Tahiti Ia Ora Beach Resort – The Basics

 - Location: In an area called Tamanu, midway along the west coast of Tahiti Nui.
-About 10km from the airport; 14km from downtown Pape’ete; and a little further from the ferry terminal for services to Moorea.
+About 10 km from the airport, 15 km from downtown Pape’ete, and a little further from the ferry terminal for services to Moorea.

 - Guests: The key focus seems to be couples on packaged deals.
-Tries to cater for families, but fails, e.g. no kids’ club or family-focused activities.
+Tries to cater to families, but there are no kids club or family-focused activities.

 - Beach: Long shoreline, but only a small beach.
 With limited access for swimmers, the sand is commandeered by kayaks and jet skis and extends for barely 40m.